 Occasionally I go to the Wayback Machine and read old posts from my blog that I nuked years ago.
 They’re like reading someone else’s words.
 This site dates back to 2003 – 11 years.
-If I’m feeling particularly mawkish, I can check out the archives of the site I have before this one, which go back to 2000.
+If I’m feeling particularly mawkish, I can check out the archives of the site I had before this one, which go back to 2000.
 Apparently I used to write a lot.
 Who knew.

 Rather than just a mindless stroll down memory lane, this time I went back to find one specific post, from when I went to Crown Casino for the second time to play poker.
 It was January 2006 and ‘I went down during the Aussie Millions.
 I went back to this post because one of the things that struck me last night while I was playing poker was how relaxed I felt.
 I felt competent, which was a far cry from how I felt on that first trip to Melbourne, when I ran into the one and only man who’s ever been verbally abusive to me in a poker room.
 I called him “Lucky”, I think because I overheard someone else call him that.
 I’ll let the me of eight years ago tell the story: